IOTA-Ledger/blue-app-iota/README.md

 The second half is selecting 2 other transactions to confirm, and performing the proof of work.

-The Ledger Nano S is **only** responsible for generating signatures for a specific transaction.
+The Ledger is **only** responsible for generating signatures for a specific transaction.
 After that the host machine (or anybody else for that matter), can take the signatures and broadcast it to the network (however the signatures are only valid for the specific transaction bundle).

 **Promoting an unconfirmed transaction does not require re-signing on the Ledger.**